pre-commit-ci/pre-commit.ci/content/privacy_policy.md

 for undertaking internal research for technological development and demonstration.
 This is not considered to be "selling" of your personal data.

-Sottile Advisory Services LLC has not disclosed or sold any personal information to third parties for a business or commercial purpose in the preceding 12 months.
-Sottile Advisory Services LLC will not sell personal information in the future belonging to website visitors, users and other consumers.
+pre-commit ci, LLC has not disclosed or sold any personal information to third parties for a business or commercial purpose in the preceding 12 months. pre-commit ci, LLC will not sell personal information in the future belonging to website visitors, users and other consumers.